genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 Genestack will suggest several mappers, but only the Bisulfite Sequencing Mapping application will be suitable in this case.
-To figure out what applications are recommended to process WGBS, WES, RNA-seq or other sequencing data, go to the :ref:`pipelines` section of this guide.
+To figure out what applications are recommended to process WGBS, WES, RNA-seq or other sequencing data, go to the :ref:`pipelines-and-applications-label` section of this guide.

 **File search** in the top-right corner allows you to search for files by metadata (names, organism, method).
 To limit the search by file